Horizon Scanner

 Labour plans to review the parental leave system and make parental leave a day one right.
 It is unclear how far reaching this review and any reforms will be – we await further legislative/regulatory guidance.

-The Information Commissioner’s Office has announced it plans to extend its review of cookie usage to the UK’s top 1,000 websites to ensure they’re complying with data protection law.
+The Information Commissioner’s Office has announced plans to extend its review of cookie usage to the UK’s top 1,000 websites to ensure they’re complying with data protection law.
 In doing so, they’ll be providing widening analysis on how these organisations are giving individuals their right to determine how they’re tracked online.

-The ICO’s executive Director of Regulatory Risk also announced, as part of their Online Tracking Strategy for 2025, explained that this is not just about compliance but also creating a level playing field for all, which aims to create an environment for innovation.
+The ICO’s executive Director of Regulatory Risk also announced, as part of their Online Tracking Strategy for 2025, that this is not just about compliance but also creating a level playing field for all, which aims to create an environment for innovation.

 The hope from the ICO, following feedback already undertaken, is that its compliance processes will be simplified.
 You can read more about this here.